Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 #### 4.7.1.
 The free space at kernel main bank

 The Nextor kernel has a 1K unused space at the two main banks (bank 0 when running in normal mode, bank 3 when running in MSX-DOS 1 mode) that can be filled with any kind of data or code useful for the driver.
-The main bank is permanently switched on the Kernel slot in normal circumstances (other banks are switched only for temporary code calls), therefore this area can be accessed via the standard slot accessing mechanisms (such as inter-slot call via CALSLT, inter-slot read via RDSLT, etc) even by software that is not aware of the Nextor bank paging mechanism.
+The main bank is permanently switched on the Kernel slot in normal circumstances (other banks are switched only for temporary code calls), therefore this area can be accessed via the standard slot accessing mechanisms (such as inter-slot call via `CALSLT`, inter-slot read via `RDSLT`, etc) even by software that is not aware of the Nextor bank paging mechanism.
 This space is visible starting at address 7BD0h.

 There are two main cases in which it may be necessary to add custom contents to this area:

-* When data that is to be read by user software by using RDSLT or an equivalent mechanism is needed (for example, an UNAPI implementation identifier).
+* When data that is to be read by user software by using `RDSLT` or an equivalent mechanism is needed (for example, an [UNAPI](https://github.com/Konamiman/MSX-UNAPI-specification) implementation identifier).

 * When a hook other than the timer interrupt hook or the extended BIOS hook is to be patched.
 In this case, code that performs an inter-bank call to the driver code should be placed in this area, and the hook should be set to do an inter-slot call to this code in the kernel slot.